hello-robot/stretch_install/docs/robot_install.md

 Delete this section from the `~/.bashrc`.
 Note that it's common for other programs (e.g. Conda, Ruby) to append to your `~/.bashrc` as well, and deleting those lines accidentally can impede their functionality.
 Take care to only delete lines related to 'STRETCH BASHRC SETUP' section.
 Next, open a new terminal.
 Every new bash shell (i.e. the terminal you open when searching for 'Terminal' in system applications) automatically runs the commands in the `~/.bashrc` dotfile when opened, so the new terminal won't be set up with the lines that were just deleted.
 Now you can run a new robot install and this error should gone.

-### 'Expecting stretch-re1-xxxx to be present in the home folder' error
+### 'Expecting stretch-yyy-xxxx to be present in the home folder' error

 If you are seeing the following error:

 ```
 [...]
 Checking robot calibration data in home folder...
-Expecting robot calibration stretch-rey-xxxx to be present in the the home folder.
+Expecting robot calibration stretch-yyy-xxxx to be present in the the home folder.
 Exiting.

 #############################################
 FAILURE.
 INSTALLATION DID NOT COMPLETE.
 [...]
 ```

-The install scripts exited before performing the robot install because it was unable to find the robot's calibration data folder, 'stretch-rey-xxxx'.
-Please ensure you have [backed up your robot's calibration data](#back-up-robot-configuration-data) to a USB key and copied the 'stretch-rey-xxxx' folder to the home folder of your new partition.
-See the [Run the new robot installation script](#run-the-new-robot-installation-script) section for more details.
+The install scripts exited before performing the robot install because it was unable to find the robot's calibration data folder, 'stretch-yyy-xxxx'.
+Please ensure you have [backed up your robot's calibration data](#back-up-robot-calibration-data) to a USB key and copied the 'stretch-yyy-xxxx' folder to the home folder of your new partition.
+See the [Run the robot installation script](#run-the-robot-installation-script) section for more details.
 Then, run the install scripts again and the error should be gone.

 ### 'Repo not up-to-date' error